some background

 classes.
 I appropriately draw from a

-broad pedagogical repertoire that includes manipulatives,
+broad pedagogical repertoire that includes manipulatives, technology

-mass media, multiple representations, writing, traditional and alternative
+multiple representations, writing, traditional and alternative assessment,

-assessment, standards-based education, math history, equity/diversity
+standards-based education, math history, equity/diversity awareness,

-awareness, cooperative learning activities, real-world applications and
+cooperative learning activities, real-world applications and connections,

 educational events (at elementary, middle, and high schools), adult education